AlgoMaster Logo

 Understanding the Problem

-The brute force way to think about it: pick every possible start and end index, compute the sum, and check divisibility.
-But with up to 30,000 elements, that O(n^2) or O(n^3) approach might be tight.
-The real question is whether we can do this in a single pass.
+One way to solve this is to pick every possible start and end index, compute the sum, and check divisibility.
+With up to 30,000 elements, that O(n^2) work is on the edge of acceptable, so it helps to know there is a single-pass alternative.

 Key Constraints: